colearendt/tidyjson/README.md

 install.packages("tidyjson")
 ```

-Or the development version from github with:
+or the development version from github:

 ``` r
 devtools::install_github("jeremystan/tidyjson")